TLDR

 What’s the problem?

 There is a disproportionate amount of total users, versus active users on Duolingo, and the average session duration doesn’t result in noticeable improvement in user’s language skills.
-In simple english; people love duolingo but people fall of the learning track A LOT.
+In simple english; people love duolingo but people fall off the learning track A LOT.

 What’s the solution?